H-Rusch/JiraIssueCommitHook/README.md

    chmod +x .git/hooks/commit-msg
    ```

 3. **Ensure Correct Python Path**: Verify that the first line of the `commit-msg` script points to a valid Python 3 installation.
-The base version of the script assumes the usage of a [venv](https://docs.python.org/3/library/venv.html) for its Python installation. \
-Alternatively, you could change it to use a different Python environment.
-For example:

-    ```bash
-    #!/usr/bin/env python3
-    ```

 ## Usage